fluid-media/fluid-media.github.io/deepdocs.md

 # DeepDocs: Toward a rich explanatory medium for deep learning models

+_(hover over a paragraph to make a comment)_

 ## Proposal

-It's critically important for people to understand how algorithms work, and in particular, how deep learning algorithms work.
-Not only is it important for technically-minded people like model developers and model users (e.g. data scientists and UI designers), it's important for general scientific literacy.
-As ML algorithms come to be embedded in more of the fabric of daily life, it's important to provide clear specifications and documentation of these models at a high level, from human to human.
-A policy expert, lawmaker, judge, activist, or member of the public should have the right to read the documentation of an machine learning algorithm deployed by the government that might make decisions concerning their daily lives, such as food stamp allocation or bail decisions.
-It is also particularly important to make it easier to document deep learning algorithms given their popular conception as "black boxes" or "AI magic."
+As machine learning models become woven into the fabric of daily life, it's important to provide clear explanations of how these models work, from human to human.
+Not only are clear explanations important for technically-minded people like model developers and users (e.g. data scientists and UI designers), it's important for general scientific literacy.
+A policy expert, lawmaker, judge, activist, or member of the public should have the right to read the documentation of a machine learning model deployed by the government that might make decisions concerning their daily lives, such as food stamp allocation or bail decisions.
+It is also particularly important to make it easier to document deep learning algorithms given their reputation as "black boxes" and "AI magic."

 The idea to document important algorithms is not novel; the NIST standards agency (part of the US government) has released human-readable specifications of high-assurance cryptography primitives, and the W3C (an international consortium) releases human-readable documentation of Web standards.
 However, the tool support for creating such rich documentation is lacking.
 To _explain_ an algorithm means centering all the modalities that people use: first, prose, examples, and pictures, and then mathematical notation and pseudocode; to understand a system, any technical person will read the code last.
 But centering prose and pictures, as in a conventional explanation, means losing the context of the algorithm; any technical person will bemoan the difficulty of figuring out what prose is referring to, the ambiguity of prose, and the irritation of having to read code in a "dead" document that has already gone out of sync with an implementation.